xopto/pyxopto/docs/source/mcvox/trace.rst

     filtered_trace, dropped = filt(some_trace, False)

-To visualize the paths of photon packets after completing a simulation, use :py:meth:`~xopto.mcbase.mctrace.Trace.plot`.
-The traces can be plot in several different views:
+To visualize the paths of photon packets after completing a simulation, use the :py:meth:`~xopto.mcbase.mctrace.Trace.plot` method.
+The traces can be\
+plot in several different views:

 * :python:`view='3d'` produces a 3D view of the traces (default).
 * :python:`view='xy'` produces a 2D view of the traces projected onto the x-y plane.